Jilab-biomechanics/CNN-brain-strains/README.md

 - You can easily modify the programs to batch process.

 ## Citation:
-Please cite the following studies for the model (1) and the CNN data tool (2) used if you apply in your study:
+Please cite the following studies for the model (Ref 1 and 2) and the CNN data tool (Ref 3) used if you apply in your study:

 1. Zhao, W., Ji, S., 2019.
 White matter anisotropy for impact simulation and response sampling in traumatic brain injury.
 J. Neurotrauma 36, 250–263. doi:10.1089/neu.2018.5634
+2. Ji, S., Zhao, W., Ford, J.C., Beckwith, J.G., Bolander, R.P., Greenwald, R.M., Flashman, L.A., Paulsen, K.D., McAllister, T.W., 2015.
+Group-wise evaluation and comparison of white matter fiber strain and maximum principal strain in sports-related concussion.
+J. Neurotrauma 32, 441–454. doi:10.1089/neu.2013.3268
-2. Wu, S., Zhao, W., Ghazi, K., Ji, S. 2019.
+3. Wu, S., Zhao, W., Ghazi, K., Ji, S. 2019.
 Convolutional neural network for efficient estimation of  regional brain strains.
 Scientific Reports (Accepeted).

 ## Further development:
 We would appreciate it if you can send us sample head impact kinematics data so that: (1) to verify that the CNN-estimated strains are sufficiently accurate relative to the directly simulated counterparts for your data; and (2) to allow us expand the training dataset to further improve the CNN estimation accuracy.

-Further development of the computational data tool will expand the output variable to more brain regions of interest.
+Further development of the computational data tool will include the expansino of output variables to more complete brain regions of interest, so that to characterize strain distribution.

 ## Additional Evaluations:
 The accuracy of the trained CNN using real-world impacts is extensively reported in the published paper.
 Here, we further report the CNN-estimation accuracy using a separate, [idealized rotational impact dataset](https://link.springer.com/article/10.1007%2Fs10439-017-1888-3) (N=1521).
 This additional testing dataset is completely unseen by the trained CNN.
 The accuracy for MPS of the WB and CC in terms of coefficient of determination (R^2) and root mean squared error (RMSE) are shown below (dashed lines: +/- 1 RMSE):